Evulpes/Remap-Memory-Region/README.md

   <img src="https://i.imgur.com/3r5HF5j.png"/>
 </p>

-And if we attempt to change those rights to allow for writes, we get an error from:
+And if we attempt to change those rights to allow for writes, we get an error from the debugger:
 <p align="center">
   <img src="https://i.imgur.com/ZuuPISi.png"/>
 </p>